Ivana Franke: Education and artistic career

 Ivana Franke was born in Zagreb, Croatia, at the time it was part of the former Yugoslavia.
-She graduated at the School of Contemporary Dance and Rhythmics and Graphic Arts at the Academy of Fine Arts in Zagreb, 1992-1997, under Professor Miroslav Šutej, a member of the New Tendencies, the neo-avant garde movement that influenced her work.
+She graduated at the School of Contemporary Dance and Rhythmics and Graphic Arts at the Academy of Fine Arts in Zagreb, 1992–1997, under Professor Miroslav Šutej, a member of the New Tendencies, the neo-avant garde movement that influenced her work.
 In 2001-2002 she participated in the fellowship program of the Center for Contemporary Art Kitakyushu, Japan.
 In 2004 she was a fellow of the Nordic Institut for Contemporary Art (NIFCA) in Helsinki.
 In 2009-2010 she was a grantee of the Institut für Raumexperimente and in 2014 she was a resident of ISGM, Gardner Museum in Boston.

+In June 2024 she was elected associate member of the Croatian Academy of Sciences and Arts.

 Her first solo exhibition took place in Nova Gallery in Zagreb in 1997.
 She received wider recognition in New York MoMA P.S.1 2001 special project program with her ephemeral installation Full Empty Space.
 In 2007 Franke represented Croatia at the 52nd Venice Biennale with the multi-part site-specific exhibition Latency in Palazzo Querini Stampalia.

 Her large scale installations have been featured in many other international biennials, such as kinetic installation Frameworks at 9th Venice Biennale of Architecture, 2004, site-specific installation Liminal Level, 2008 in Manifesta 7 in Bolzano, architectural installation Disorientation Station at 11th Shanghai Biennale in 2016 and Resonance of the Unforeseen in 2020 at 9th Yokohama Triennale, among others.